TSE LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Trinseo PLC ("Trinseo" or the "Company") (: TSE) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Trinseo PLC ("Trinseo" or the "Company") (NYSE: TSE) of a class action securities lawsuit.

-The lawsuit on behalf of Trinseo investors has been commenced in the United States District Court for the Eastern District of Pennsylvania.
-Affected investors purchased or otherwise acquired certain Trinseo securities between May 3, 2021 and March 27, 2023.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Trinseo investors who were adversely affected by alleged securities fraud between May 3, 2021 and March 27, 2023.
 Follow the link below to get more information and be contacted by a member of our team:

-CASE DETAILS: According to the filed complaint, during the class period, Trinseo PLC made materially false and/or misleading statements and/or failed to disclose that: (1) the Companys Bristol, Pennsylvania plant had a troubled safety record while under prior ownership and continued to be unsafe after the Company acquired it; (2) defendants did not sufficiently disclose specific risks related to conducting operations at that plant; (3) operating a chemical plant with an unsafe history and presently unsafe operations exposed the Company to a heightened risk of a chemical spill or other adverse events; and (4) as a result, defendants statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all times.
+CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (1) the Company's Bristol, Pennsylvania plant had a troubled safety record while under prior ownership and continued to be unsafe after the Company acquired it; (2) defendants did not sufficiently disclose specific risks related to conducting operations at that plant; (3) operating a chemical plant with an unsafe history and presently unsafe operations exposed the Company to a heightened risk of a chemical spill or other adverse events; and (4) as a result, defendants statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all times.

-WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in Trinseo during the relevant timeframe, you have until June 20, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT'S NEXT?
+If you suffered a loss in Trinseo during the relevant time frame, you have until June 20, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.